 Abstract

-This paper examines the distribution of 91 modern dinoflagellate cyst tax from 3636 locations across the world’s oceans.
+This paper examines the distribution of 91 modern dinoflagellate cyst taxa from 3636 locations across the world’s oceans.
 Patterns of distributions among the taxa included bi-polarity, cosmopolitan, northern versus southern hemispheres, and geographically restricted.
 Of the 91 taxa, three dominate these 3636 assemblages at the global scale, Brigantedinium species, Operculodinium centrocarpum sensu Wall and Dale 1966 and some species of Spiniferites.
-Whereas Brigantedinium is a true cosmopolitan species, with high abundances in each ocean, Operculodinium centrocarpum sensu Wall and Dale 1966 show high abundances in polar to temperate regions in the Northern Hemisphere, and in tropical to sub-tropical waters in the Southern Hemisphere.
+Whereas Brigantedinium is a true cosmopolitan taxon, with high abundances in each ocean, Operculodinium centrocarpum sensu Wall and Dale 1966 shows high abundances in polar to temperate regions in the Northern Hemisphere, and in tropical to sub-tropical waters in the Southern Hemisphere.
 Spiniferites species show highest occurrences in the Southern Hemisphere latitudes.
 This study also highlights three true bi-polar species, Impagidinium pallidum, Islandinium minutum and Polarella glacialis.
 Only a few taxa are strictly geographically restricted, either being relics of ancient seas such as the Paratethys (Spiniferites cruciformis) or linked to specific environmental conditions.
 However, recent studies have shown recent worldwide dispersal of these endemic species possibly due to human activities.
 Overall, this compilation has highlighted the progress made since early 1970s on our understanding of this important tracer of environmental conditions but also gaps in our knowledge of their distribution in pelagic regions on the Pacific and Indian Oceans as well as under Arctic sea ice.

 Key-words: Dinoflagellate cyst; modern distribution; global; bi-polar; endemism